 Input box Description

 Server The address of the e-mail server.

 Port The port used by the e-mail server.

-Input box Description User name name Name used by the firewall to log in to the e-mail server.
+User name Name used by the firewall to log in to the e-mail server.

 Password Password used by the firewall to log in to the e-mail server.